Grief-Informed Schools

 lens

-• Explore how shame affects how we protect ourselves and inhibits our ability to mourn.
+• Describe how shame affects how we protect ourselves and inhibits our ability to mourn.

-• Learn how grief impacts children at different developmental stages.
+• Give examples of how grief impacts children at different developmental stages.

 301